multiscale/muscle3/docs/source/cplusplus.rst

   ~/muscle3_source/docs/source/examples$ make cpp

-We also need the Python version of MUSCLE 3 installed, because the MUSCLE Manager comes with that, and we need it to run the simulation.
+We also need the Python version of MUSCLE3 installed, because the MUSCLE Manager comes with that, and we need it to run the simulation.
 The above command will create a Python virtual env with everything needed as well.